 “I started making beats because I was doing physical therapy, learning how to walk again and stuff like that.
 That was the influence.”

 As Linafornia looked for a way to test out her musical abilities while she regained her physical strength, the Roland SP-404 provided an affordable and intriguing option for making beats.
 “I always wanted to be a DJ but I didn’t have enough money to spend on 800 dollar turntables,” she says.
 “But with the 404 it was super cost effective, it was within my budget.”

-After an extended recovery period she had the necessary health and confidence to test her skills with a live show by July of 2014.
-An opportunity presented itself when fellow Los Angeles 404 master ALWAYZ PROFLIFIC, who happened to be one of the first producers Linafornia saw rocking a 404, sought to perform alongside her.
+After an extended recovery period she had the necessary health and confidence to test her skills with a July 2014 live show alongside fellow 404 master ALWAYZ PROFLIFIC, who also happened to be one of the first producers Linafornia saw rocking a 404.
 Still relatively new to the game and in the process of building her catalog, the two producers decided to use a unique format during the show to share their music.
 “We both did a back and forth, beat to beat kind of set since I didn’t have a lot of material at the time,” she says.